dgraph-io/dgraph/wiki/content/deploy/index.md

 ### HA Cluster Setup Using Kubernetes

-This setup allows you to run 3 Dgraph Servers and 3 Zero Servers.
+This setup allows you to run 3 Dgraph Alphas and 3 Zero Servers.
 We start Zero with `--replicas 3` flag, so all data would be replicated on 3 Servers and form 1 server group.

-{{% notice "note" %}} Ideally you should have at least three worker nodes as part of your Kubernetes cluster so that each Dgraph Server runs on a separate node.{{% /notice %}}
+{{% notice "note" %}} Ideally you should have at least three worker nodes as part of your Kubernetes cluster so that each Dgraph Alpha runs on a separate node.{{% /notice %}}

 * Check the nodes that are part of the Kubernetes cluster.